-Canon 100D versus Nikon P900
+Canon 100D vs Nikon P900

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in March 2013 and March 2015.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix P900 are two digital cameras that were announced, respectively, in March 2013 and March 2015.
 The 100D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.